-Authorization and Purpose: The proceeds of the Series B Notes will be used to finance the District's Clean Water Project.
+Authorization and Purpose: The proceeds of the Series F Notes will be used to finance the District's Clean Water Project.
 See "Authorization and

-Purpose" herein
+Purpose" herein.

-Redemption: The Series B Notes are not subject to redemption prior to maturity.
+Redemption: The Series F Notes are not subject to redemption prior to maturity.

-Security: The Series B Notes will be general obligations of the District payable, unless paid from other sources, from general property tax revenues from member municipalities.
-The District is authorized to levy unlimited taxes upon the City of Hartford and the Towns of Bloomfield, East Hartford, Newington, Rocky Hill, West Hartford, Wethersfield and Windsor, Connecticut comprising the District, proportionately as provided in the District's Charter, to pay the principal of and interest on the Series B Notes when due.
+Security: The Series F Notes will be general obligations of the District payable, unless paid from other sources, from general property tax revenues from member municipalities.
+The District is authorized to levy unlimited taxes upon the City of Hartford and the Towns of Bloomfield, East Hartford, Newington, Rocky Hill, West Hartford, Wethersfield and Windsor, Connecticut comprising the District, proportionately as provided in the District's Charter, to pay the principal of and interest on the Series F Notes when due.
 See "Security and Remedies" herein.

-Credit Ratings: No application has been made for a rating on the Series B Notes.
-Currently the District has credit ratings of "Aa1"
+Credit Ratings: No application has been made for a rating on the Series F Notes.
+Currently the District has credit ratings of "Aa1" from outstanding general obligation bonds.
+See "Ratings" herein.

-from Moody's Investors Service, Inc. and "AA+" from Standard & Poor's, a division of McGraw-Hill Companies, Inc.
+Moody's Investors Service, Inc. and "AA+" from Standard & Poor's, a division of McGraw-Hill Companies, Inc. on its